vs460/MultiSE/README.md

 # MultiSE
 Code to design 3D k-space trajectories and optimized excitation pulses.
-The following MRM paper used this to design the presented waveforms: A multi spin echo pulse sequence with optimized excitation pulses and a 3D cone readout for hyperpolarized 13C imaging.
+The following MRM paper used this to design the presented waveforms:
+"A multi spin echo pulse sequence with optimized excitation pulses and a 3D cone readout for hyperpolarized 13C imaging".

 Cone trajectory desing: